Exploring fixed points and eigenstates of quantum systems with reinforcement learning: Introduction

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:algo}, we provide a detailed description of the algorithm.
 We first define the problem statement and goal, specifying the task of learning the fixed points of a quantum operation.
 We then present the RL protocol step by step, detailing the iterative procedure and the reward–punishment strategy.
+This is followed by a formulation of the algorithm within the RL framework, together with a pseudocode description provided in Appendix~\ref{appendix}, and a discussion of resource considerations and scaling.
 Next, we discuss strategies to prevent convergence to spurious fixed points and describe a fine-tuning procedure after initial convergence to further improve fidelities.
-Metrics for assessing convergence and accuracy are also introduced, followed by initial benchmarks on random Hamiltonians that illustrate the performance of the method.
+Metrics for assessing convergence and accuracy are also introduced, followed by initial benchmarks on random Hamiltonians that illustrate the performance of the method, and an analysis of hyperparameter selection and robustness.
 Section~\ref{sec:applications} focuses on applications to physical systems, namely the transverse-field Ising model (TFIM) and the pairing model, and discusses extensions such as symmetry-restricted RL and post-selection of high-fidelity states.
 Finally, Sec.~\ref{sec:conclusions} summarizes our main findings and outlines possible directions for future work.